dbradleyfl/Mixed-Reality-JS/README.md

 3. Make sure your Hololens development environment is all setup [using Microsoft's guides](https://developer.microsoft.com/en-us/windows/holographic/getting_started).

 4. To deploy and debug, on emulator or device, run  *mrjs package*, open the HoloJS solution located in the release/ folder in Visual Studio.
 Change the deployment app from HoloHost to ThreeJSApp (right click ThreeJSApp in Solution Exporer and click "set as StartUp project").
 Build > Clean Solution.
 Build > Rebuild Solution.
 Select your deployment target (Device, or emulator) in the menu then deploy the ThreeJSApp.
+You can also utilize the deployment instructions on the [HoloJS repo](https://github.com/Microsoft/HoloJS#system-requirements).

 ## Contributions
 Hoping to keep this project moving along and toward being a framework for building VR/AR/MR applications for any device with Javascript.
 Below are a couple things that need to be impolmented into this version.